Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 - the backend which covers the DB tables, the relationships between them, and the various API's and RESTful views.
 - the frontend which covers all of the various React compoments that visually make my application.

+Below covers the details of each and the various importmant files and functions that make it work.

 ## Backend Details

+- talk about using SQLAlchemy, flask, marshmallow, the file structure, APIs, etc

 ### config.py